List of Avengers Assemble episodes: Season 4: Secret Wars (2017–18)

+After Loki becomes the Sorcerer Supreme following Beyonder's defeat, the Avengers are the only force standing between him and the domination of the universe even after he defeated Odin.
+While the Avengers and the New Avengers fight an army of Mindless Ones, Doctor Strange and Jane Foster rescue Thor even when Loki unleashes the All Dark.

 Season 5: Black Panther's Quest (2018–19)

 On July 22, 2017, Avengers Assemble was renewed for a fifth and final season titled Avengers: Black Panther's Quest centering around Black Panther, and featuring a new animation style.
 However, unlike the previous seasons which shared continuity with Ultimate Spider-Man and Hulk and the Agents of S.M.A.S.H., this one shares continuity with the 2017 Spider-Man animated series and Guardians of the Galaxy.